saltlakeryan/ubuntu-12.04-unattended/README.md

 Create an ubuntu install CD or USB with minimal interaction needed.
 This uses the ubuntu-server version of the install ISO.

+Warning
+---
+If you use the .ISO that is generated with the default preseed files in this repo, that ISO will remove existing partitions and create new blank partitions on the installation target WITHOUT PROMPTING for input.

 Usage
 ---